-Enmore C.A.M.P

-Implements strategies 1,3,4,5,6,7,12,13,14
+Enmore C.A.M.P Implements strategies 1,3,4,5,6,7,12,13,14

-This year we be participating in Fisheries and Oceans Canada's Community Aquatic Monitoring Program (CAMP).
-In this work we will collect important data that helps monitor the health of the Enmore estuary.
+This year marked our third year participating in Fisheries and Oceans Canada's Community Aquatic Monitoring Program (CAMP).
+In this work we collected important data that helps monitor the health of the Enmore estuary.
 The data collected will include aquatic species identification and counting.
 The effort will provide baseline information necessary for monitoring the health of this important environmental feature and shell fishing resource.
+This data is collected once per month over three months.

-Aquaculture Alliance 2014 Beach Sweep & Shoreline Clean Up Implements strategies 1,3,4,5,6,7,12,13,14
+Aquaculture Alliance 2015 Beach Sweep & Shoreline Clean Up Implements strategies 1,3,4,5,6,7,12,13,14

 Our group participated in shoreline clean ups in various locations along the shorelines in the Lot 11 Community.
-We also partnered with Lennox Island who provided 7 student and a supervisor for 3 days to complete this clean up.
+We also partnered with Lennox Island who provided 10 student and a supervisor for 3 days to complete this clean up.
 A total of 18 crew members participated in this important endeavour.
-A total of 71kg were collected from community shorelines.
+A total of 132 kg of waste was collected from community shorelines.

 Pictured below are crew members collecting garbage and debris from shorelines.

-Enmore River Restoration Project
+Then enjoying a cool treat donated by local restaurant for their efforts in keeping our shorelines clean.

-Implements strategies 1, 4, 7, 9, and 11
+Restoration Project Implements strategies 1, 4, 7, 9, and 11

 Our group established an effective migratory channel at the Enmore River.
 This work required active management of the entire Enmore River watershed.
-We also began development of a 2km walking trail within this watershed, we completed 1km.
+We also completed development of a 2km walking trail within this watershed.
 Current fishing hotspots along this river are heavily littered.
 We hope to place (and service) refuse barrels at these locations in the future.